+44 (0) 20 7842 1667

 +44 (0) 20 7842 1641

-- Defending in an SFO investigation alleging conspiracy to corrupt, dealing with any issues arising from Proceeds of Crime restraint order
+- Operation Navigator – SFO prosecution alleging a conspiracy to corrupt a series of high value oil and gas engineering projects, dealing with any issues arising from a Proceeds of Crime restraint order.
+Dealing with confiscation proceedings.

-- Defending in an FSA investigation alleging breaches of section 19 FSMA 2000, dealing with any issues arising from a High Court restraint and freezing order
+- Acting for an individual subject to a FSA investigation alleging breaches of section 19 FSMA 2000, dealing with any issues arising from a High Court restraint and freezing order.

 Marleen graduated from the University of Amsterdam with a Masters in Dutch Law.
 She then worked as an in-house lawyer at DAS Legal Expenses Insurance.
 Marleen completed her Graduate Diploma in Law and LPC at the College of Law in London and joined Byrne and Partners in 2010 after training at Davies Arnold Cooper.
-Marleen is a member of the Young Fraud Lawyers Association.
+Marleen is a member of the Young Fraud Lawyers Association and the Proceeds of Crime Lawyers Association.

 +44 (0) 20 7842 1631